Automattic/jetpack/docs/development-environment.md

 ## Development build

 The development build will create a build without minifying or deduping code.
-It will also install dependencies for you, so you don't need to `npm install` before it.
+It will also install dependencies for you, so you don't need to `yarn` before it.

 ```
 $ yarn build